Get Started with the iOS SDK Follow

 The Meridian iOS SDK has all the tools you’ll need to build your own Meridian-powered app.

-Once you’ve added maps, routes, placemarks, and campaigns to the Meridian Editor, you can use the Meridian SDK to integrate that content into your Meridian-powered iOS app.
+Once you’ve added maps, routes, and placemarks to the Meridian Editor, you can use the Meridian SDK to integrate that content into your Meridian-powered iOS app.

 Go here to download the Meridian iOS SDK and Reference documentation.